pfannkuch3n/BottleIdentifier/README.md

 ---
 ## Overview
 1. Classification

 1.1 Classifer using machine learning

 1.2 Classifier module

 1.3 Hardness module

 1.4 Weight module

 1.5 Height module

 2.1 Bin Module

 2.2 Bin Algorithm

 2.3 Data Communication

 ## 1.1 Classifier using Machine learning

 A machine learning algorithm was built with the python library tensorflow.keras.
-From the down this site described sensor modules 5 values are obtained.
+From the lower part of this page described sensor modules 5 values are obtained.
 The height, the diameter and the weight are summarized to a new value "weightByScale" to create a stronger independent and more informative variable.
 The three remaining values are then scaled on a scale from 0-10 and fed to the prediction model.